 Our research shows that more people carpool to work here in the Rodentown (36.5%) than in 99.6% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Rodentown neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Rodentown neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 18.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.4% of all neighborhoods in America.

 American households most often have a car, and regularly they have two or three.
 But households in the Rodentown neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.5% of the households here have four, five, or more cars.
 That is more cars per household than in 97.7% of the neighborhoods in the nation.